heart-render/FallofSudo/README.md

 ## Usage
 This script has two functions:
   * Informational: By passing the ```-i``` command argument the program will show you how to exploit the specific sudo rule you are facing.
 This is the safest and most preferred way to use this script.
   * Autopwn: By passing the ```-a``` command argument the program will auto exploit the specific sudo rule you are facing.
-By careful using this argument and ensure you know what you are doing!
+Be careful using this argument and ensure you know what you are doing!

 ## Disclaimer
 This script should only be used on servers that you own or have explicit permission to do so.